Optimal scaling for the transient phase of the random walk Metropolis algorithm: The mean-field limit: Appendix: Proofs of technical results

-\end{proof} To prove Lemma \ref{propdrift}, we need the following lemma : \begin{lemma} Let $X$, $Y$ denote two real random variables with respective cumulative distribution functions $F_X$ and $F_Y$ and $f:\R\to\R$ be a bounded function, Lipschitz continuous with constant $L(f)$ outside $[-\varepsilon,\varepsilon]$ for some constant $\varepsilon>0$.
+\begin{lemma} Let $X$, $Y$ denote two real random variables with respective cumulative distribution functions $F_X$ and $F_Y$ and $f\dvtx \R\to\R$ be a bounded function, Lipschitz continuous with constant $L(f)$ outside $[-\varepsilon,\varepsilon]$ for some constant $\varepsilon>0$.
 If $X$ admits a bounded density $p_X$ with respect to the Lebesgue measure on $\R$, then